Skip to Content

 I can’t say enough about how easy it is to use a peel-and-stick paint sample to give a color like London Fog a try.
 The absolute best way is to order a sample from Samplize.

 You can check it out right on your wall and move it around.
-Also, try it along with a another couple of colors to test pairing possibilities.
+Also, try it along with another couple of colors to test pairing possibilities.

 This is WAY easier than having to open up little cans of paint and rolling/brushing on.
 Forget the mess and use these helpful temporary sample squares to test location, lighting options, etc.